Intermesh/groupoffice-docs/install/debian.rst

 External IMAP access
 ````````````````````
 By default only local connections are allowed.
-This means only Group-Office can connect.
+This means only GroupOffice can connect.
 This is very secure but in some cases you want to allow IMAP access from the outside.
 You'll have to configure your firewall or router to allow connections to the server on the necessary ports:

 - IMAP: 143